banditakarki/Collatz-Conjecture/README.md

 # Collatz-Conjecture

 Collatz conjecture is one of the famous problems in Mathematics that remains unsolved to this day.
-It says that two mathematical equations (based on odd or even number) always evetually results in 1 for every positive number.
+It says that two mathematical equations (based on odd or even number) always eventually results in 1 for every positive number.